Windowing Table-Valued Functions (Windowing TVFs)¶

 of size and shifting every slide based on a time attribute field.
 In

-streaming mode, the time attribute field must be either event or processing time attributes.
+streaming mode, the time attribute field must be an event time attribute.
 In batch mode, the time

 attribute field of window table function must be an attribute of type